mimitshari/Hospital-Management-System/README.md

 The Hospital Database Management System (DBMS) is designed to streamline these processes by providing a structured and secure way to store, retrieve, and manage healthcare data.
 This system improves operational workflows, enhances decision-making, and ultimately contributes to better patient care.

-🎯 Problem Statement

-Traditional methods of managing hospital data face challenges such as:

-Inefficiency in retrieving and updating records

-Risk of errors and data loss

-Difficulty in managing relationships between different types of data

-A robust DBMS is essential to ensure accuracy, security, and accessibility of hospital data across departments.

 🎯 Objectives